sjtalkar/sjtalkar.github.io/index.md

 ### Foray Into Spark and Databricks

 This article is a compilation of noteworthy aspects captured when working with Azure Databricks and Spark.
 I was also introduced to Spark in a course in the Master of Applied DataScience program at University of Michigan.

+#### What's the need being served
+ **Big data - which is?**
+ -Three Vs : Volume, Velocity, Variety

+ **Resilient Distributed Datasets**
+ -Fault tolerant (recomputation in case of failure) -Parallelization and partitioning (Split into nodes within a cluster and also CPUs within a node)

 As you may know, Spark is a Distributed computing environment.
 The unit of distribution is a Spark Cluster.
 Every Cluster has a Driver and one or more executors.
 Work submitted to the Cluster is split into as many independent Jobs as needed.
 This is how work is distributed across the Cluster's nodes.
 Jobs are further subdivided into tasks.

 * The first level of parallelization is the Executor - a Java virtual machine running on a node, typically, one instance per node.